Nest Stays

 What to Expect

 Hours: Most Jaco bars open around noon and stay lively until 2-3am.
-Clubs like Monkey Bar and Le Loft are the late-night options.
+Jaco Bar is open 11am to 2am daily.
+Clubs (Republik, Le Loft, XTC, Monkey Bar) typically close between 2am and 4am on Fridays and Saturdays.

 What to expect in Jacó: See our separate Jacó Nightlife Guide for full details.
 The short version: clubs, bars, live music, beachfront party spots, and the kind of energy that doesn’t exist in Los Sueños.
 It’s available every night if you want to switch gears for an evening.